 Hoisin sauce is a fragrant, pungent sauce used frequently in Asian vegetable stir-fries, marinades, and grilled dishes.
 Hoisin sauce is a key ingredient in many Chinese dishes and some Vietnamese food recipes.
 It is sometimes called Chinese barbecue sauce.

-What Is in Hoisin Sauce?
+What Is Hoisin Sauce?

 Hoisin sauce is made from a combination of fermented soybean paste, garlic, vinegar, sesame oil, chiles, and sweetener.
 Commercially prepared hoisin sauce may have preservatives, stabilizers, and coloring agents added.
 The ingredients in the popular Lee Kum Kee brand include:

-What Does Hoisin Sauce Taste Like?
+What Does It Taste Like?

 Hoisin is dark in color and thick in consistency.
 It has a very strong salty and slightly sweet flavor.
 Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all of its own.
 The fermented soybeans add the savory umami element that some other sauces use fish or meat to achieve.